 (B.A.
-Degree) Thirty-three hours in Theatre and Performance Studies Courses including THE 220, 225, 227, 425; 21 additional hours from courses in the major.
+Degree) Thirty-three hours in Theatre and Performance Studies Courses including THE 220, 225, 227, 425; 21 additional hours from courses in the major, including one course in Shakespeare.
 Allied courses will consist of ENG 335.

 Eighteen hours in Theatre and Performance Studies Course including either THE 220 or 225, THE 227, and twelve additional hours.

 107. Theatre and Film Appreciation.
-(2 hours) Introduction to the history and development of performance within Western civilization.
+(2 hours) Introduction to the history and development of performance.
 Fall and Spring

 220. Performance of Literature.
 (3 hours) Basic principles of performance, with attention to analysis as preparation for individual and group performance of literature.
 Fall and Spring